dipcarbon/BacteriaMSLF/README.md

 ### plotting.py
 plotting fuctions in the paper
 ### training.py
-training
+training functions

 ## Publications
-Ding Cheng, Liang Qiao and Peter Horvatovich, "Library-free MALDI-TOF MS Bacteria Typing", Submitted.
+Ding Cheng, Liang Qiao and Peter Horvatovich, "Toward Spectral Library-Free Matrix-Assisted Laser Desorption/Ionization Time-of-Flight Mass Spectrometry Bacterial Identification", Submitted.

 ## License

-BacteriaMS is distributed under a BSD license.
+`BacteriaMSLF` is distributed under a BSD license.
 See the LICENSE file for details.

 ## Contacts

 Please report any problems directly to the github issue tracker.
-Also, you can send feedback to liang_qiao@fudan.edu.cn
+Also, you can send feedback to `liang_qiao AT fudan.edu.cn`.